A white mug filled with tea, topped with two lemon slices, resting on a cozy, beige knitted blanket.

 Acupunture, TCM, FAQ's Inner Gardener Acupuncture Acupunture, TCM, FAQ's Inner Gardener Acupuncture

-What to expect at an acupuncture treatment?
+What to Expect at an Acupuncture Treatment

 How does acupuncture work?
 Acupuncture regulates the Central Nervous System and its various feedback loops in the body.
 When acupuncture needles are inserted into an acupuncture point, it stimulates an impulse into the complex feedback mechanisms between the brain, hormones, glands and organs which are responsible for regulating all bodily processes.
 Acupuncture points are higsly pecific areas on the body just beyond the surface of the skin.
 They have high concentrations of nerve endings, mast cells, lymphatic vessels, and capillaries.